Employee Benefits

 Some advantages of an HRA include:

-An HSA — not to be confused with a flexible spending account (FSA) — is a tax-advantaged savings account designed to help cover out-of-pocket qualified medical expenses.
-To qualify for an HSA, account holders must be enrolled in a high deductible health plan (HDHP).
-HSAs are owned by an individual and not an employer, but both an employer and employee can contribute to the account.
+An HSA — not to be confused with a flexible spending account (FSA) — is a pre-tax account designed to help save on out-of-pocket qualified medical expenses.
+To qualify for an HSA, account holders must be enrolled in a high-deductible health plan (HDHP).
+Both an employer and employee can contribute to the account.

 Contributions are limited to an annual maximum dictated by the government.
 The funds saved in an HSA are portable — meaning you take them with you if you retire or leave your job.
 They also carry over into the next year.